pjotrp/deploy/README.md

 will add a FAIL event if penguin2 has not connected in the last three hours, i.e. no messages where received in the queue.

+# A webserver

+Sheepdog comes with it own simple web server - see ./web/webserver.scm

 # Install